-To configure Internet Explorer or Mozilla Firefox for a session, right-click the selected browser's shortcut icon on the desktop, then select Run as administrator.
+• To configure Internet Explorer or Mozilla Firefox for a session, rightclick the selected browser's shortcut icon on the desktop, then select Run administrator.

-• To configure the Internet Explorer or Mozilla Firefox browser permanently:
+To configure the Internet Explorer or Mozilla Firefox browser permanently:

-On the desktop, right-click the selected browser's shortcut icon and select Properties.
+1. On the desktop, right-click the selected browser's shortcut icon and select Properties.
 Click the Shortcut tab, then click the Advanced button.
-In the Advanced Properties dialog box, select Run as administrator.
+In the Advanced Properties dialog box, select Run as or